-- We use the macro HPyDef_METH to declare we are going to define a HPy function called myabs. - The function will be available under the name "myabs" in our Python module. - The actual C function which implements myabs is called myabs_impl. - It uses the HPyFunc_O calling convention.
-Like METH_O in Python/C API, HPyFunc_O means that the function receives a single argument on top of self. - myabs_impl takes two arguments of type HPy: handles for self and the argument, which are guaranteed to be valid.
-They are automatically closed by the caller, so there is no need to call HPy_Close on them. - myabs_impl returns a handle, which has to be closed by the caller. - HPy_Absolute is the equivalent of PyNumber_Absolute and computes the absolute value of the given argument.
+- We use the macro HPyDef\METH to declare we are going to define a HPy function called myabs. - The function will be available under the name "myabs" in our Python module. - The actual C function which implements myabs is called myabs\impl and is infered by the macro.
+The macro takes the name and adds \impl to the end of it. - It uses the HPyFunc\O calling convention.
+Like METH\O in Python/C API, HPyFunc\O means that the function receives a single argument on top of self.